dcYuan33/llm-course/README.md

 Deploying LLMs at scale is an engineering feat that can require multiple clusters of GPUs.
 In other scenarios, demos and local apps can be achieved with much lower complexity.

 * **Local deployment**: Privacy is an important advantage that open-source LLMs have over private ones.
-Local LLM servers (LM Studio, Ollama, [oobabooga](https://github.com/oobabooga/text-generation-webui), [kobold.cpp](https://github.com/LostRuins/koboldcpp), etc.) capitalize on this advantage to power local apps.
+Local LLM servers (llama.cpp, ollama, LM Studio, oobabooga, kobold.cpp, etc.) capitalize on this advantage to power local apps.
-* **Demo deployment**: Frameworks like [Gradio](https://www.gradio.app/) and [Streamlit](https://docs.streamlit.io/) are helpful to prototype applications and share demos.
+* **Demo deployment**: Frameworks like Gradio and Streamlit are helpful to prototype applications and share demos.
 You can also easily host them online, for example, using Hugging Face Spaces.
 * **Server deployment**: Deploying LLMs at scale requires cloud (see also [SkyPilot](https://skypilot.readthedocs.io/en/latest/)) or on-prem infrastructure and often leverages optimized text generation frameworks like [TGI](https://github.com/huggingface/text-generation-inference), vLLM, etc.
-* **Edge deployment**: In constrained environments, high-performance frameworks like [MLC LLM](https://github.com/mlc-ai/mlc-llm) and [mnn-llm](https://github.com/wangzhaode/mnn-llm/blob/master/README_en.md) can deploy LLM in web browsers, Android, and iOS.
+* **Edge deployment**: In constrained environments, high-performance frameworks like MLC LLM and mnn-llm can deploy LLM in web browsers, Android, and iOS.

 📚 **References**:
-* [Streamlit - Build a basic LLM app](https://docs.streamlit.io/knowledge-base/tutorials/build-conversational-apps): Tutorial to make a basic ChatGPT-like app using Streamlit.
-* [HF LLM Inference Container](https://huggingface.co/blog/sagemaker-huggingface-llm): Deploy LLMs on Amazon SageMaker using Hugging Face's inference container.
 * [Philschmid blog](https://www.philschmid.de/) by Philipp Schmid: Collection of high-quality articles about LLM deployment using Amazon SageMaker.
 * [Optimizing latence](https://hamel.dev/notes/llm/inference/03_inference.html) by Hamel Husain: Comparison of TGI, vLLM, CTranslate2, and mlc in terms of throughput and latency.